Willoughby (Langley) — A Buyer’s Guide

 Example 3 — Latimer presale condo at $720K, 750 m to Willowbrook Station

 2-bedroom 850 sq ft presale condo, completion 2027, Latimer sub-area, 750 metres walking distance to the future Willowbrook SkyTrain Station.
 Inside the 800-metre TOD radius.
-PTT at completion: 1% × $200K + 2% × $520K = $2K + $10.4K = $12.4K.
-Newly Built exemption may apply (verify thresholds; the exemption is age-limited and threshold-limited at completion).
-For pre-sale buyers planning to live in the unit through and after SkyTrain opening (late 2029), the 10–20% TOD premium typically lands within 12 months of opening — modelling 2030–2031 exit benchmarks at +10% to +20% over the 2027 completion price is reasonable.
-For pre-sale assignors planning to flip before completion, BC Home Flipping Tax exposure (20% of profit if disposed within 365 days, phasing to 0% by day 730 from contract date) and federal anti-flipping rule (100%-included business income if disposed under 365 days) both apply.
+Property Transfer Tax (PTT) at completion: 1% × $200K + 2% × $520K = $2K + $10.4K = $12.4K.
+The Newly Built exemption may apply (verify thresholds; it is both age-limited and threshold-limited at completion).
+For presale buyers planning to live in the unit through and after SkyTrain opening (late 2029), the 10–20% Transit-Oriented Development (TOD) premium typically lands within 12 months of opening.
+For presale assignors planning to flip before completion, BC Home Flipping Tax exposure (20% of profit if disposed within 365 days, phasing to 0% by day 730 from contract date) and the federal anti-flipping rule (100%-included business income if disposed under 365 days) both apply.

 Frequently asked questions